Nitrokey/nethsm/docs/clustering.md

 In other words, only perform a restore in a cluster with backups done in the same cluster.
-If you want to restore a foreign backup on a node, first safely remove it from its cluster.
+If you want to restore a foreign backup on a node, first safely remove it from its cluster, then factory reset it and restore the backup.

 ### Operational redundancy